 In 2016 the volume of trade between the two countries amounted to more than CHF 15 billion.
 While in previous years Switzerland had regularly recorded a deficit against Austria, the trade balance in 2015 was practically even.
 Switzerland is one of the biggest foreign investors in Austria.
 Total investments by Swiss companies stood at CHF 6.8 billion at the end of 2015.
 Swiss companies employ around 33,060 people in Austria.

 Austrian direct investment in Switzerland has risen sharply since 2000 and at the end of 2015 amounted to CHF 6.8 billion.
 This corresponds to 10,770 jobs in Switzerland, mainly in industry.

 Cooperation in education, research and innovation

-Many Swiss professors teach in Austria.
-Austrian art academies train Swiss artists.
-In 2015, 1,225 Austrian students were registered in Switzerland.
+Many Swiss professors teach in Austria and Austrian art academies train Swiss artists.
+Throughout the 2016-2017 school year, 1,791 Austrian students were registered in Switzerland.